George050121/Carbon_tracker/README.md

 Credits

-Developed by [Your Name] as part of a hackathon project.
+Developed by [George] as part of a hackathon project.
 Special thanks to contributors and data sources that provided emission factor estimates and NJ environmental data.

 ⸻